John-Kingham/random-old-books/README.md

 The backstory is that the Random Old Books business is struggling to remain viable as it doesn't have enough customers and its existing customers don't make enough repeat purchases.
 To help fix this problem, the manager wanted a new website to be developed with the following goals:

-1. Raise awareness of the business and its services (a vintage bookstore, a subscription service and regular events)
+1. Raise awareness of the business and its services (a vintage bookstore, a subscription service and regular events).
-2. Maintain the company's relatively understated branding
+2. Maintain the company's relatively understated branding.
-3. Make it easy for users to find and contact the store
+3. Make it easy for users to find and contact the store.
-4. Inform users about upcoming events and make it easy for them to book events
+4. Inform users about upcoming events and make it easy for them to book events.
-5. Inform users about the subscription box service and make it easy for them to sign up for a trial
+5. Inform users about the subscription box service and make it easy for them to sign up for a trial.
-6. Make it easy for users to subscribe to the company's free monthly e-newsletter, which promotes the store, upcoming events and the subscription box service
+6. Make it easy for users to subscribe to the company's free monthly e-newsletter.

 ### User Personas (Strategy Plane)

 There are three main user personas, one for each of the business's three main services (bookstore, subscription box, events):

-**The Adventurous Browser**: Loves the thrill of unpredictability.
+**The Adventurous Browser**: Loves the thrill of browsing through stores, hoping to discover the unexpected.
 Often buys books from authors they've never heard of, accepting whatever fate hands them.

 **The Online Surprise Seeker**: Prefers reading experiences where every month brings a surprise.
 Embraces the challenge of reading whatever book they get, treating it as an opportunity to experience new things.

 **The Conversational Enthusiast**: Values engaging discussions more than just the books themselves.
-Enjoys interacting with authors and readers, asking thought-provoking questions, and participating in lively debates.
+Enjoys interacting with authors and other readers, asking thought-provoking questions and participating in lively debates.

 ### User Stories (Scope Plane)